-The SSA shall determine in advance and in writing as part of the SSA agreement how eligible carryover funds will be distributed if a member LEA leaves the arrangement or if the arrangement dissolves.
+- The SSA shall determine in advance and in writing as part of the SSA agreement how eligible carryover funds will be distributed if a member LEA leaves the arrangement or if the arrangement dissolves.
 The SSA and its members are charged with handling the accounting and documentation of any transfers of funds resulting from a member LEA leaving the SSA or an SSA dissolving.
-Upon request, documentation of any such transfers must be made available to TEA.

-The fiscal agent must maintain on file a copy of the SSA agreement/contract for audit or monitoring purposes.

-Regional Day School Programs for the Deaf (RDSPD) revised contracts must be submitted to TEA by June 1.
+Upon request, documentation of any such transfers must be made available to TEA. - The fiscal agent must maintain on file a copy of the SSA agreement/contract for audit or monitoring purposes. - RDSPD revised contracts must be submitted to TEA by June 1.